Center Graduate Students: Jonathan Stone

 315 English Building | MC-718

-Jon studies the cultural, historical, and rhetorical influence of music and sound.
+Jonathan studies the cultural, historical, and rhetorical influence of music and sound.
 His research is focused on the rhetoricity of American vernacular music and culture in the 1930s.
-He is working on a dissertation investigating the early career of Alan Lomax during the Great Depression which draws exclusively from Lomax's archive of field recordings made for the Library of Congress.
+His dissertation, "Listening to the Lomax Archive: The Sonic Rhetorics of American Vernacular Musical Performance in the 1930s," investigates the careers of John A. Lomax and his son Alan during the Great Depression with focus on the Lomax field recordings made for and stored by the Library of Congress's Folklife Archive.

 Other Positions Held